 What is going to make me want to spring out of bed each day?

 This is another way of asking the other questions.
 Every day on “this side” of the grass is a good day (being alive).
 However, I encourage you to make decisions so that most of your days are better than simply good days they are great days.

 “What do I want?” activity

 After you have asked yourself the questions above, figure out which are the most important to you.
 Sure, you may have a list a mile long and that's great but it's easier to keep things manageable to combine different things into one more over-arching topic and to whittle your list down to a few topics.

-After going through pros and cons and discussing with my husband, children and/or advisors, if I still couldn't decide, I pulled out my list, looked at what I wanted and the decision was made.
+After going through the pros and cons and discussing with my husband, children, and/or advisors, if I still couldn't decide, I pulled out my list, looked at what I wanted, and the decision was made.